hashicorp/terraform-provider-azurerm/website/docs/d/virtual_machine_scale_set_orchestrator_vm.html.markdown

 * `tags` - A mapping of tags assigned to this Virtual Machine Scale Set Orchestrator VM.

+* `unique_id` - The Unique ID of this Virtual Machine Scale Set Orchestrator VM.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: